CHROMATIK

 This doesn’t happen with traditional film because the more intense a color is, the more it filters light.
 As a result, on film, a very saturated color can never look extremely bright.

-Notice how the highly saturated colors in the top image (captured with a digital Sony Venice) appear more "flashy" compared to the same colors in the bottom image, which was shot on 16mm celluloid (Kodak 7207).
+Notice how the highly saturated colors in the top image (Sony Venice I) appear more “flashy” compared to the same colors in the bottom image, which was shot on 16mm celluloid (250D).

 The Brilliance slider in Chromatik addresses this issue.
 When lowered, it reduces luminance while increasing saturation, which results in deeper and richer colours.